patorjk/JavaScript-Snake/README.md

-JavaScript Snake<br/>
+# 🐛 Snake Game 🐛
-By Patrick Gillespie<br/>
+## JavaScript Snake Game By Patrick Gillespie<br/>
+This is a DOM-based game of Snake that I wrote in JavaScript a few years back.

+# ▶ Play Game ▶
 License: MIT<br/>
 http://patorjk.com/games/snake

-This is a DOM-based game of Snake that I wrote in JavaScript a few years back.
+# 📋 Note 📋
 Other than the full screen mode demonstrated in the code, it can also be initialized in div tags within a page.
 Example: